galaxyproject/iwc/workflows/epigenetics/hic-hicup-cooler/README.md

 - chromosome, start and end positions of the capture region

+For the Hi-C workflow:

+- region to use in pyGenomeTracks to check the matrices.

 ## Processing

 - Reads are processed with HiCUP which comprises these steps: